SquareD-Soft/New-And-Tasty-Savegame-Manager/README.md

 2. **Running the `.exe`**:
    - **Recommended**: Run the `.exe` file to run the program directly.
 No additional software required.
 3. **Alternatively: Running the `.ahk` file**:
-   - To run the `.ahk` file, you need to have [AutoHotkey v1.1+](https://www.autohotkey.com/download/) installed on your system.
+   - If you prefer to run the script as an AutoHotkey file, you need to have [AutoHotkey v1.1+](https://www.autohotkey.com/download/) installed on your system.

 ---